-Lots of differentiated practice with these terms was what really made the difference in my classroom.
+Lots of differentiated practice was what really made the difference in my classroom.
 Over time, this became one of my favorite lessons to teach during the nonfiction unit – and I honestly think it’s one of the most important.
-I hope you’ve found a few tips to help you reach those students who struggle with topic vs main idea!
+I hope you’ve found a few tips to help you reach those students who struggle with this skill!
 Leave me a note in the comments if you have other strategies that have worked in your classroom!

 Don’t have time to create differentiated topic and main idea activities?
 You can grab my printables here.